-The full manual with detailed how to instructions is available via the Documentation link in the configuration utility of the wireless router.
+The full manual with detailed how to instructions is available on line at http://kbserver.netgear.com/ and via the Documentation link in the configuration utility of the wireless router.

 Observe Performance, Placement, and Range Guidelines

 The operating distance or range of your wireless connection can vary significantly based on the physical placement of the wireless firewall.
 The latency, data throughput performance, and notebook power consumption of wireless adapters also vary depending on your configuration choices.